Gerald Alston: Recent years

 at age 78.
 Alston's cousin Dwight Fields replaced Lovett in the line-up until his death on August 26, 2016.

-By 2015, Alston was the only surviving member of The Manhattans heyday and tours under the name, The Manhattans featuring Gerald Alston.
+By 2015, Alston was the only surviving member of The Manhattans heyday lineup and tours under the name The Manhattans featuring Gerald Alston.

 Alston along with Tyson and Mays performed on the Soul Train Cruises in 2013, 2018 and 2020.

 As of 2020, Alston continues to tour the states and overseas as a solo artist and as The Manhattans Featuring Gerald Alston with Tyson and Mays.

 Personal life

 Alston resides in New Jersey with his wife Edna and son.

 Alston is the nephew of Shirley Alston Reeves, former lead singer of the Shirelles.
-He is also a member of Kappa Alpha Psi fraternity.
-He was initiated into the Alpha Kappa chapter of Kappa Alpha Psi in Spring of 1970.